Ada Palmer's Terra Ignota Discord Server AMA

 On similarities betwee U-Beasts and Pokémon

-A petitioner
+A petitioner on

-Did utopians come up with u-beasts because they were like “what if pokemon, but real?”
+Did Utopians come up with U-Beasts because they were like “What if Pokémon, but real?”

 Well, also dragons, and unicorns, and all the exciting creatures we’ve invented and enjoyed for ages.